-Instructional time will be protected by this administration.
+Instructional time will be protected.
 If you need to get a message to your child or your child's teacher, you may do so through the office.
 While teachers want to be available to you, their first priority is teaching during the school day.
 Your child needs and deserves uninterrupted learning time.